forwardemail/forwardemail.net/app/views/faq/index.md

 ### How do I increase my storage or outbound SMTP sending limit

-Go to <a href="/my-account/billing" target="_blank" rel="noopener noreferrer">My Account &rarr; Billing</a> and scroll to the **Add-ons** section, which has two request forms:
+Go to <a href="/my-account/billing" target="_blank" rel="noopener noreferrer">My Account → Billing</a> and scroll to the **Add-ons** section, which has two request forms:

-* **Storage Upgrade** &mdash; choose an amount to add (+10, +20, +30, +40, or +50 GB), or select "Other" to request a custom amount.
+* **Storage Upgrade** — choose an amount to add (+10, +20, +30, +40, or +50 GB), or select "Other" to request a custom amount.
-* **Outbound SMTP Limit Upgrade** &mdash; choose an amount to add (+1000, +2000, or +3000 emails daily), or select "Other" to request a custom amount.
+* **Outbound SMTP Limit Upgrade** — choose an amount to add (+1000, +2000, or +3000 emails daily), or select "Other" to request a custom amount.

-Submitting either form sends your request to our team for review &mdash; it does not charge you immediately.
+Submitting either form sends your request to our team for review — it does not charge you immediately.
 Once approved, we'll email you a secure payment link to complete the upgrade.
 You can have one pending request per type (storage or SMTP) at a time; submitting again within 3 days of a prior request for the same type isn't allowed until that window passes.

 ### How is it free